GaiaNet-AI/docs/docs/governance/Governance/procedures.md

 One (1) GAIA token equals one (1) vote over any proposals submitted to the GaiaNet DAO (the “**Voting Power**”).
 This will allow tokenholders to participate in the governance process proportionally to their holdings.

 ## Step 7: Timelock Period
-Upon completion of the Voting Period, the proposal proceeds to a Timelock period with a minimum delay of **three (3)** days.
+Upon completion of the Voting Period, the proposal proceeds to a Timelock period with a minimum delay of **[placeholder]** days.

 ## Step 8: Implementation Period
 Following the expiration of the Timelock Period: